-Key financial highlights for the fiscal years 2023 and 2022 are as follows:
+Key financial highlights for the fiscal years 2024 and 2023 are as follows:

-- ➤ On the government-wide financial statements, the assets and deferred outflows of resources of the School District exceeded liabilities and deferred inflows of resources by \$20.7 million and \$18.0 million, respectively, for the fiscal years ended June 30, 2023 and 2022.
-Of these amounts, \$2,434,107 and \$2,443,448 respectively, for fiscal years 2023 and 2022 are available for spending at the School District's discretion. - ➤ General revenues net of transfers to City Government accounts for \$7.8 million in revenue or 41.8% of all revenues.
-Proceeds and premium on bonds sold by the City Government accounts for \$2.6 million in revenue or 13.8% of all revenues.
-Program specific revenues in the form of charges for services and operating grants and contributions accounted for \$10.9 million or 58.2% of total revenues of \$18.7 million. - ➤ The School District had \$15.9 million in expenses related to governmental activities; however, \$10.9 million of these expenses were offset by program specific charges for services and operating grants and contributions.
-General revenues (primarily taxes) net of transfers to City Government totaling \$7.8 million was adequate to provide for these programs. - ➤ The current ratio, which measures the School District's ability to transform current assets into cash and pay its short-term liabilities, was 6.3 and 4.8 for the fiscal years ended June 30, 2023 and June 30, 2022, respectively.
-Generally, a ratio greater than 2.0 is considered very financially stable. - ➤ The City of Chickamauga (City) and Walker County voters passed on March 16, 2021 a one percent sales tax for educational purposes (ESPLOST) for another five years, beginning July 1, 2022.
-The voters also approved the issuance of \$3.0 million general obligation sales tax school bonds of which \$2.42 million were issued by the City on May 16, 2023.
+- On the government-wide financial statements, the assets and deferred outflows of resources of the School District exceeded liabilities and deferred inflows of resources by \$22.3 million and \$20.7 million, respectively, for the fiscal years ended June 30, 2024 and 2023.
+Of these amounts, \$3,143,919 and \$2,434,107 respectively, for fiscal years 2024 and 2023 are available for spending at the School District's discretion. - General revenues net of transfers to City Government accounts for \$6.9 million in revenue or 35.7% of all revenues.
+Program specific revenues in the form of charges for services, operating grants and contributions, and capital grants and contributions accounted for \$12.4 million or 64.3% of total revenues of \$19.3 million. - The School District had \$17.7 million in expenses related to governmental activities; however, \$12.4 million of these expenses were offset by program specific charges for services, operating grants and contributions, and capital grants and contributions.
+General revenues (primarily taxes) net of transfers to City Government totaling \$6.9 million was adequate to provide for these programs. - The current ratio, which measures the School District's ability to transform current assets into cash and pay its short-term liabilities, was 6.3 and 6.3 for the fiscal years ended June 30, 2024 and June 30, 2023, respectively.
+Generally, a ratio greater than 2.0 is considered very financially stable.